-3.3 Procedural Fairness and Mobility Perceptions
+3.3.
+Procedural fairness and mobility perceptions

 As described in section two, locus of control is a multidimensional concept that, in addition to individuals' perceptions about freedom of choice, also incorporates an individual's perception of procedural fairness and social mobility, as well as their attitude towards the role of government, among other factors.
 Although it is beyond the scope of the current study to develop a multidimensional measure of locus of control, the above factors may serve as an intermediary channels through which the institutional environment of a country affects one's control perception.
-Following Bjørnskov et al. (2013), we utilize four alternative dummy variables derived from the WVS that serve as proxies for fairness and mobility perception: (1) Hard Work; (2) Laziness; (3) Escape; and (4) Conservative.8 These variables have furthermore been used by Alesina and Glaeser (2004) to examine attitudes toward social mobility, fairness, and redistribution.
-We also utilize an additional variable from the WVS that indicates one's attitude towards the role of government in preserving freedom, (5) Gov Role.
-All five of these alternative procedural fairness and mobility perception variables are dichotomous in nature.
-For example, the variable escape represents a dummy equal to '1' if the respondent expressed the belief that "people have a chance to escape poverty" and '0' if they agreed with the statement "people have little chance to escape poverty."
-The remaining variables are defined in Table 1.
+Following Bjørnskov et al. (2013), we utilize four alternative dummy variables derived from the WVS that serve as proxies for fairness and mobility perception: (1) Hard Work; (2) Laziness; (3) Escape; and (4) Conservative.7 These variables have furthermore been used by Alesina and Glaeser (2004) to examine attitudes towards